-Now you can share information between FireMon Lumeta and FireMon Security Manager (SM) via API and create a group within Security Manager of Lumeta-discovered devices it (SM) does not manage (i.e., non-managed devices in Security Manager).
-Security Manager refers to devices ingested from Lumeta as "synthetic routers," and includes the data as part of the device's definition.
+Now you can share information between Lumeta and Security Manager (SM) via API and create a group within Security Manager of Lumeta-discovered devices it does not manage (i.e., non-managed devices in SM).
+Security Manager refers to devices imported from Lumeta as "synthetic routers," and includes the data as part of the device's definition.

 - Data points like device vendor, operating system, and model are conveyed, along with the description "Discovered by Lumeta."